- What Is Activated Charcoal?

-- Activated Charcoal’s Effect On Teeth
+- What Is Activated Charcoal’s Effect on Teeth

-- Risks Of Activated Charcoal
+- Risks of Activated Charcoal

-- Dental Options For Whitening Teeth
+- Dental Options for Whitening Teeth

-- 172 NYC Dental
+- Call 172 NYC Dental Today

-So where does activated charcoal fit in?
+So, where does activated charcoal fit in?

 What Is Activated Charcoal?

-What Is Activated Charcoal’s Effect On Teeth
+What Is Activated Charcoal’s Effect on Teeth

-A study by the American Dental Association (ADA) was unable to prove that activated charcoal based treatments were effective or safe.
+A study by the American Dental Association (ADA) was unable to prove that activated charcoal-based treatments were effective or safe.
 Essentially, they are saying “buyer beware” when it comes to using activated charcoal.

-Risks Of Activated Charcoal
+Risks of Activated Charcoal

 There are some risks associated with using activated charcoal to whiten your teeth.
-Here are a few:

 We at 172 NYC Dental are not sure about the effectiveness or safety of activated charcoal to whiten your teeth, so we offer the following treatments proven to be better and safer.

-Dental Options For Whitening Teeth
+Dental Options for Whitening Teeth

 Call 172 NYC Dental Today